mozilla/id-specs/browserid/formats-identity-assertion.md

 ## Identity Assertion Format

-An Identity Assertion associates a user-generated public key with a request to a specific Relying Party.
-It is a JWT signed by the user's private key, it conforms to JWS, and it is serialized using JWS Compact Serialization.
+An Identity Assertion associates a client-generated public key with a request to a specific Relying Party.
+It is a JWT signed by the client's private key, it conforms to JWS, and it is serialized using JWS Compact Serialization.

 ### Header

 The Header of an Identity Assertion contains the following fields:

 - `alg`: Required.
 String.
 Algorithm used for signing.
 Suggested values: `"RS256"`, `"RS384"`,  or `"RS512"`.
 - `kid`: Optional.
 String.
-Key ID of the signing key used by the user.
+Key ID of the signing key used by the client.
 - `typ`: Optional.
 String.
 MIME Type of the payload.
 Value: `"JWT"`.

 The fields `alg` and `kid` are defined by JWS.
 The field `typ` is defined by JWT.